mui/tech-challenge-react/README.md

 ### Work environment

-To save your time, a working environment was created with Next.js/TypeScript/eslint/prettier/testing-library/Babel, etc.
+To save you time, a working environment was created with Next.js/TypeScript/eslint/prettier/testing-library/Babel, etc.
 It's a reproduction of the [mui/material-ui](https://github.com/mui/material-ui) repository.
-You can install this environment following these steps:
+You can install this environment by following these steps:

-- clone the repo: `git clone git@github.com:mui/react-technical-challenge.git`
+- clone the repo: `git clone git@github.com:mui/tech-challenge-react.git`
 - install the dependencies: `yarn`
 - use a Node.js's version <= 16 and >= 10
 - start Next.js: `yarn start`